Mouleshwar3238/Forest_Cover_Classification/README.md

   </table>

 ## Gaussian Naive Bayes Classifier
-A gaussian naive bayes classifier was implemented using various impurity measures, and confusion matrices and bar plots were plotted for the corresponding results.
+A Gaussian Naive Bayes classifier was implemented with prior probabilities as the class probabilities of the dataset, and confusion matrices and bar plots were plotted for the corresponding results.
   <table>
   <thead>
     <tr>
-      <th align="center">Criterion</th>
       <th align="center"></th>
       <th align="center">Accuracy (in %)</th>
       <th align="center">Precision (in %)</th>